wizard97/ArduinoProcessScheduler/README.md

   - A Service to run a basic webserver
   - A Service to update a display

-`Service` is a base class that should extended to handle your particular Service (such as the examples mentioned above).
+`Service` is a base class that should be extended to handle your particular Service (such as the examples mentioned above).
 The scheduler's will call the following virtual function as an entry point when it is time for you service to run:
 ```
     virtual void service();
 ```